 Common epigenomics data types and tools:

-A typical epigenomics analysis project involves: aligning reads to the genome, calling peaks (enriched regions), annotating peaks relative to genes, and integrating with expression data to understand regulatory relationships.
+A typical epigenomics analysis project involves: aligning to the , calling peaks (enriched regions), annotating peaks relative to , and integrating with expression data to understand regulatory relationships.

-The key challenge is integration: a single cell type might have ATAC-seq, ChIP-seq (multiple marks), WGBS, and RNA-seq.
+The key challenge is integration: a single type might have ATAC-seq, ChIP-seq (multiple marks), WGBS, and .
 Making sense of all four simultaneously — the multi-omics integration problem — is one of the central challenges of current bioinformatics.